dimanikulin/capable-cpp-template/README.md

   allow_failure: true
 ```
 # Code checks
-## Merge conflict
+## Suspect words
-This script scans files in a directory for Git merge conflict markers like "<<<"
+This [script](./scripts/check_suspect_words.py) scans files in a directory for suspect words, for example foor Git merge conflict markers like "<<<"
-It can be used to check for unresolved merge conflicts in code files.
+It can be used to check for any suspect words in code files.

 # Coming features

+- code checks
 - QT support (CI and local)
 - Package manager support for Mac and Linux
 - CMake formatting